wesleyschneider/cwi-flutter/cores/README.md

-# exercicio1
+# exercicio_1

-A new Flutter project.
+A new Flutter application.

 ## Getting Started